jayjanssen/vagrant-percona-deprecated/README.md

 vagrant destroy -f
 ```

-# Different Environments

-## PXC
+# PXC

-To install PXC, go to 'environments/pxc' (or 'environments/pxc_multi_region')  and do 'vagrant up --provider=aws'.
+To install PXC, symlink Vagrant.pxc to Vagrant and do 'vagrant up --provider=aws'.

 Alternatively, you can launch and provision the instances in parallel with 'vagrant up --provider=aws --parallel'

-After you have launched the instances, run '../../pxc-bootstrap.sh' in the root repository to finish the cluster bootstrap.
+After you have launched the instances, run './pxc-bootstrap.sh' in the root repository to finish the cluster bootstrap.

 [Re-]provisioning in parallel:
 ```bash